 It is when the umbilical cord is compressed more severely or for a longer period of time that the blood and oxygen supply to the baby can become significantly impaired.
-Unless this problem is resolved quickly, the baby can suffer from asphyxiation, brain damage and even death.
+If a compressed umbilical cord isn’t resolved quickly, the baby can suffer from asphyxiation, brain damage and even death.

 Risk factors for umbilical cord compression

 Whilst umbilical cord compression is a largely unpredictable event, there are certain risk factors which can alert doctors to the increased risk of this occurring:

 - Abnormal levels of amniotic fluid: When there is too little amniotic fluid (also known as oligohydramnios), this can increase the risk of the cord becoming compressed between the baby and the wall of the uterus.
 Equally, where there is too much amniotic fluid (polyhydramnios), this can also increase the risk of cord compression because it can cause premature rupture of the membranes which in turn can cause an umbilical cord prolapse (see below).

 - Umbilical cord prolapse: In a typical birth, the baby’s head will descend into the birth canal first followed by the rest of the body and the umbilical cord.
 Umbilical cord prolapse is where the umbilical cord slips through the birth canal either before or alongside the baby’s body.
 This can cause the umbilical cord to become compressed.
 This specific problem is more common where the birth involves the premature rupture of membranes which is where the ‘waters break’ before the labour begins.